franzsilva/MLBuilderVSCode-Source/README.md

 ## Known Issues

 Currently releasing the product for testing.
 Please create Github Issues to work on any issues you find!.

+I have a Mac and im pretty sure this would work on Linux.
+Windows Users if possible please test to see if there are any issues running the tool.

 -----------------------------------------------------------------------------------------------------------